 Learn how to create annotations on your DroneDeploy maps to analyze them and share the results.

-If you look at the sidebar on the left, you can see Annotations and Tools options:
+If you look at the sidebar on the right of your map, you can see Annotation Tool options:

 Please note that annotations, just like all of DroneDeploy, work best on Google Chrome.

 We have labeled them in the image above, and will be discussing each one below: